What is Age-Related Macular Degeneration?

 Age-Related macular degeneration (ARMD) occurs when the center part of the retina called the macula, begins to deteriorate.
 The macula is the part of the retina that is responsible for your central vision, allowing you to see fine details clearly.

 - DRY ARMD- Most people who have ARMD have the dry form.
 This condition is caused by aging and thinning of the tissues of the macula.
 It usually develops gradually and causes central vision to become dimmer or more blurry over time.
-Dry ARMD can turn into wet ARMD.
+In about 10% of patients, dry ARMD can turn into wet ARMD.

 - WET ARMD- The wet form accounts for only about 1 out of 10 cases of macular degeneration.
 The wet form occurs when abnormal blood vessels grow underneath the retina.
 These new blood vessels may leak fluid or blood, blurring or distorting central vision.
 This can cause serious vision loss within months or even weeks.